Resolve last-page insert PAGELATCH_EX contention in SQL Server

 2. Choose a method to resolve the issue

-One of the following methods will help you resolve the issue.
+You can use one of the following methods to resolve the issue.
 Choose the one that best fits your circumstances.

 Method 1: Use OPTIMIZE_FOR_SEQUENTIAL_KEY index option (SQL Server 2019 only)